nitrogen/nitrogen_core/doc/org-mode/README.markdown

 There is always room to add more documenation.
 So here is a quick list of documentation I want to see added, in no particular order.

-* Guide for adding custom Elements
+* How to add custom Elements
-* Guide for adding custom Actions
+* How to add custsom Actions
-* Guide for adding custom Mobile Elements
+* How to add custom Mobile Elements
-* Guide for adding custom Validators
+* How to add custom Validators
+* Tips for debugging Nitrogen app
 * Improvements to the guides for adding custom handlers
 * Recommendations for contributing to Nitrogen
 * Building a simple HTTP API in Nitrogen